DRG Class 01: Rebuilds 1950 to 1957 (DB)

 In 1950 and 1951, the Deutsche Bundesbahn converted locomotives 01 042, 01 046, 01 112, 01 154 and 01 192.
 They were enhanced with a Heinl mixer preheater by Henschel and a turbo feed pump.
 In addition combustion chambers were installed in the boilers.
 Finally the conversion was rounded off with the replacement of the original smoke deflectors by Witte deflectors, which in spite of their considerably smaller size were just as effective as their larger predecessors.
 Four of the five modified locomotives remained in service until 1968.

 Rebuilds 1957 to 1961 (new DB boiler)

 From 1957 the Deutsche Bundesbahn rebuilt a further 50 vehicles.
 These engines were given welded, high-performance, steam boilers, which had already been used on the DRG Class 01.10.
-In addition a new mixer preheater system was installed in the smokebox and numerous friction bearings were replaced by roller bearings.
+In addition a new mixer preheater system was installed in the smokebox and numerous plain bearings were replaced by roller bearings.
 Changes to the cylinder block, running board, a shorter chimney, front apron (Frontschürze) and locomotive frame, as well as the missing feedwater dome, all gave the locomotives a different external appearance.

 Reboilered 01 class near Hof at Easter 1972.